Glutamates

 This section has been translated automatically.

 Glutamates are the salts and esters of glutamic acid.
-Especially salts of L-glutamic acid are known for their use as flavour enhancers in food (see below food additives; see below food additives, flavour enhancers).
+Salts of L-glutamic acid are best known for their use as flavor enhancers in foods (see below Food additives; see below Food additives, flavor enhancers). see also under Umami.

-Monosodium glutamate (E 621) the simple sodium salt of glutamic acid is the most frequently used glutamate in food technology.
-The following are also approved as food additives: monopotassium glutamate (E 622), calcium diglutamate (E 623), monoammonium glutamate (E 624) and magnesium diglutamate (E 625).
+Monosodium glutamate (E 621) the simple sodium salt of glutamic acid is the most commonly used glutamate in the food industry.
+The following are also permitted as food additives: monopotassium glutamate (E 622), calcium diglutamate (E 623), monoammonium glutamate (E 624) and magnesium diglutamate (E 625).

-Glutamates are authorised as food additives for most foods up to a maximum level of 10 g/kg (calculated as glutamic acid).
+Glutamates are permitted as food additives for most foods up to a maximum amount of 10 g/kg (calculated as glutamic acid).

 Note(s)